tecladocode/database-dot-py/postgres/README.md

 This `database.py` can be directly used with your PostgreSQL connection.

+If you want to learn more about Python and PostgreSQL, our [comprehensive course](https://www.udemy.com/the-complete-python-postgresql-developer-course/?couponCode=GITHUB) is a great place to start.

 ## Usage

 The first thing to do is initialise the database, which starts all the connections to your database server.